 Web- and cloud-based applications are being developed at a breakneck pace as technology advances more quickly than ever before.
 Companies that aren’t first to market often are left behind, but putting speed above security has led to a serious consequence: Many applications are fundamentally flawed, making it possible for hackers to steal critical data, hijack user inputs or deny service entirely.
 Better security isn’t impossible.
 The following slides present an application security checklist — a look at how your company can counter the impact of seven top application security threats.

-If your application lives on the Internet, hackers will try to break in.
-Unfortunately, your own code provides the easiest access to most applications.
+Hackers will try to break in if your application lives on the Internet.
+Unfortunately, your code provides the easiest access to most applications.
 The problem is timid testing.
-Don’t take for granted that threat actors will overlook your apps just because yours isn’t a high-profile enterprise application and you aren’t connected to a critical database.
+Don’t take for granted that threat actors will overlook your apps because yours isn’t a high-profile enterprise application, and you aren’t connected to a critical database.
 Hackers are opportunists looking for the easiest way into ANY network — and the median number of app vulnerabilities has climbed from just six in 2013 to 20.
 While protecting applications from all malicious actors likely is impossible, you can significantly reduce the chance of a successful attack with comprehensive testing.
 Test everything.
 Data inputs.
 Data outputs.
 Give developers the time and resources to “break” their applications and see what happens.
 Hire third parties to claw their way in and cause trouble.
 When it comes to code, never take anything for granted.

 Threat No. 1 | Timid Testing